If you are looking for a recipe for authentic artisan no knead bread with a hearty, golden crust, then this recipe is for you.

 - Cover and allow to rise for 12 to 18 hours at room temperature.

-- Fold the towel so that it covers the ball and let rise again for 1½ to 2 hours at room temperature.
+- Let the dough rise again for 1½ to 2 hours at room temperature.

 - Preheat oven with the covered baking dish to 500 degrees.
 A dutch oven, or enameled dish with a lid works great.